labrosse/labrosse.github.io/_pages/MaCoMaOc.md

 numerical simulation in spherical shells is in preparation (lead
 author: Adrien Morison).
-Direct numerical simulations of convection in a plane layer have also been performed and a publication is being prepared (lead author:
+Direct numerical simulations of convection in a plane layer have also been performed and the results have been published in the *Geophysical Journal International* (Agrusta et al, 2019).
-Roberto Agrusta).
 * In this project, we use the code StagYY (Tackley 2008) as main tool to model mantle convection.
 This requires some modifications:
   - we implemented the phase change boundary conditions.
   - we implemented the variation of composition by fractional crystallisation at regions of ingoing flow and treatment of compositional aspects